Statistics on Stairway Falls

 There are also common defects in step design such as irregular step dimensions, narrow treads, risers too high or too low, steps or stairs in unexpected places, slippery treads, confusing patterns on a tread and bad lighting over a stairway.

 Sacramento Premises liability lawyer Ed Smith has been practicing personal injury law for over 30 years.
-If you or a loved one have suffered from an injury as a result of a stairway collapse, contact the experienced Premises Liability Injury Attorneys at the Law Offices of Ed Smith for a free consultation at (916) 921-6400 or toll free at 1-800-404-5400.
+If you or a loved one have suffered from an injury as a result of a stairway collapse, contact the experienced Premises Liability Injury Attorneys at the Edward A Smith Law Offices for a free consultation at (916) 921-6400 or (800-404-5400).